 My ninety-five year old uncle and I stood up at the same time.
 Uncle Phil’s bright blue eyes twinkled at me as he made his way up to the front of the room.
 I could hear his thoughts as he walked by…”age before beauty.”

 I and everyone else there grinned back as Uncle Phil smiled at us.
 Then he spoke at leisure about the life of his niece Patty, his memories of her and our oldest sister Lee, who sat beside me with tears running down her face.
 Carefree summers spent with the two girls and my mother and father.
 I had not yet arrived.

 And then it was my turn.

 I looked at the faces politely looking up at me, and said, “Some of you I’ve not seen for many years, others of you I have never met but we all thank you for coming…” The perfunctory things one says at gatherings like this.
 And then got into the heart of my message.

-Looking over at the photographs that Tracy, the youngest of Patty’s three children, had assembled and affixed to a poster board, I pointed to the one where my sister’s smile was wide, bright and genuine, her big bright- blue eyes vibrant and alive.
+the youngest of Patty’s three children, had assembled and affixed to a poster board, I pointed to the one where my sister’s smile was wide, bright and genuine, her big bright- blue eyes vibrant and alive.